Divorce Mediation in Arizona

 Lastly, most private mediators can immediately schedule the mediation, which may save several months of costly litigation spent waiting for court-ordered mediation.

 The disadvantage of hiring a private mediator is that you have to pay for his or her services.

 However, we find the advantage of hiring a private mediator outweighs the cost of private mediation.

 Choose a Qualified Arizona Divorce Mediator

-The mediator also needs to be empathetic to the issues each party has a strong emotional or financial concern about, yet still strong in his or her approach to mediation;
+- Your mediator needs to be empathetic to the issues each party has a strong emotional or financial concern about, yet still, be strong in his or her approach to mediation;

 It is as important, if not more so than intellect; particularly when an attorney is acting in the role of a mediator.